cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Relay state can be used to statically set up and relay the state's data input to data output.
+Inject state can be used to inject static data into state data input.
+Inject state does not perform any actions.
 It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).

-It is also useful for production workflows where you want to just relay workflow data without performing any actions (function calls).

-The relay state "inject" property allows you to statically define a JSON object which gets added to the states data input.
+The inject state "data" property allows you to statically define a JSON object which gets added to the states data input.
 You can use the filter property to control the states data output to the transition state.

-Here is a typical example of how to use the relay state to inject static data into its data input, which then will be passed as data output to the transition state:
+Here is a typical example of how to use the inject state to add static data into its state data input, which then is passed as data output to the transition state:

 <table>